barbara-benitez/barbara-benitez.github.io/index.md

 ### Solving the problem

 This problem will be approached using several supervised learning algorithms.
-Each will be summarized.
+Because a small number of transactions are fraudulent

 #### [Internal Blog Post Project](/bank)
 What happens if I add info here?